dylanesque/MPQChampApp/README.md

 - React, specifically the [Next.js](https://nextjs.org/) framework.
 Next is an attractive choice for a project like this for a number of reasons that include server-side rendering and (future) image optimization.

-- [Cloudinary](https://cloudinary.com/) for asset storage and image optimization.
+- ~~[Cloudinary](https://cloudinary.com/) for asset storage and image optimization.
 The app currently has close to 200 image assets, and that number will increase if and when MPQ adds new feeders/feedees.
-Cloudinary lets optimize images for performance and saves me the trouble of having to save image assets in the codebase, which makes the application much faster.
+Cloudinary lets optimize images for performance and saves me the trouble of having to save image assets in the codebase, which makes the application much faster.~~ **Cloudinary ended up not being a goof fit for this project, more on that below**

 - Any and all front end testing will likely be done with a mix of [react-testing-library](https://testing-library.com/docs/react-testing-library/intro), [Jest](https://jestjs.io/), and [Cypress.io](https://www.cypress.io/).